konexios/konexios-sdk-c/README.md

 **konexios_close** close all connections and terminate the gateway and device objects.

 ### Gateway and Device registration ###
-To get started with ArrowConnect gateway and device you should register it.
+To get started with Konexios gateway and device you should register it.
 You can call this function to register gateway and device:
 ```c
 konexios_routine_error_t konexios_initialize_routine(void);